cheshirekow/cmake_format/cmake_format/doc/README.rst

     separate_fn_name_with_space = False

     # If a statement is wrapped to more than one line, than dangle the closing
-    # parenthesis on it's own line.
+    # parenthesis on its own line.
     dangle_parens = False

-    # If the trailing parenthesis must be 'dangled' on it's on line, then align it
+    # If the trailing parenthesis must be 'dangled' on its on line, then align it to
-    # to this reference: `prefix`: the start of the statement,  `prefix-indent`: the
+    # this reference: `prefix`: the start of the statement,  `prefix-indent`: the
     # start of the statement, plus one indentation  level, `child`: align to the
     # column of the arguments
     dangle_align = 'prefix'

+    # If the statement spelling length (including space and parenthesis) is smaller
+    # than this amount, then force reject nested layouts.
     min_prefix_chars = 4

     # If the statement spelling length (including space and parenthesis) is larger